Course Coordinator:Susan Douglas (sdouglas@usc.edu.au) School:School of Business and Creative Industries

 teaching sessions and campuses where this course is usually offered.

-Law of Business Associations builds on the knowledge gained in the foundation course Business Law and Ethics.
+Law of Business Associations builds on the knowledge gained in the foundation course Business Law.
 You will specifically explore the nature, scope and operation of different business structures as important aspects of the framework that shapes business decision making and policy formulation.
-This course is designed to provide you with an understanding of common business structures and their operation.
+This course is designed to provide you with an understanding of common business structures and their operation, with a focus on companies.
 Law of Business Associations is a key course for students who wish to pursue a professional accounting career.

 Activity | Hours | Beginning Week | Frequency |